Eunoe Text

 Favicon Outline Editor

 Below the favicon preview container, there is a row of colored circles representing the available choices for the favicon outline.
 There are eight options.
-The first seven options correspond to the seven accent color categories, linking the favicon outline to one of these colors.
+The first five options correspond to the five accent color categories, linking the favicon outline to one of these colors.
 The last option allows for full customization of the favicon color.
 When selected, a color selector panel appears below, enabling the user to freely choose an outline color.

 Favicon Mode and Properties Editor